 For example, to delete downloaded videos on Netflix, open that app on your iPhone and tap Downloads on the bottom right.
 Here, you can find the list of all downloaded videos.
 Go ahead and delete the ones you had watched to free up storage on your device.

 Offloading unused Apps is a nice feature Apple introduced in iOS 11, where you can remove the unused Apps from your iPhone to clear space, but iPhone will keep the app settings and data on your Phone.
 So next time, when you install the apps, you can see all data saved on that app again.

-This will save you some memory especially with the app like Facebook.
-Those apps are taking more space from the iPhone for the installation, but consuming less space to save Documents & Data related to these apps.
-This solution is not worth in case of chat apps like WhatsApp, which is using only 97MB for the app and Document & Data is using in a couple of GB space based on your use.
+This will save you some memory, especially with an app like Facebook.
+Those apps are taking more space from the iPhone for installation but consuming less space to save Documents & Data related to these apps.
+This solution is not worth it in the case of chat apps like WhatsApp, which uses only 97MB for the app, and Document & Data is used in a couple of GB space based on your use.

 Cleanup Large File Attachments